J chain

 Schematic of immunoglobulin A dimer showing H-chain (blue), L-chain (red), J-chain (magenta) and secretory component (yellow).

 The Joining (J) chain is a protein component that links monomers of antibodies IgM and IgA to form polymeric antibodies capable of secretion.
-The J chain is well conserved in the animal kingdom, but its specific functions are yet to be fully understood.
+The J chain is well conserved in the jawed vertebrates, but its specific functions are yet to be fully understood.
 It is a 137 residue polypeptide, encoded by the IGJ gene.

 Structure

-The J chain is a glycoprotein of molecular weight 15 kDa.
-Its secondary structure remains undetermined but is believed to adopt either a single β-barrel or two-domain folded structure with standard immunoglobulin domains.
+The J chain is a glycoprotein.
+The preprotein has a 22-residue signal peptide that proceeds the actually secreted J chain (137 residues).
+The unglycosylated molecular weight of the secreted J chain is 15 kDa.
+The glycosylated molecular weight is 16.42 kDa (7.5% carbohydrate by weight).

 The J chain's primary structure is unusually acidic having a high content of negatively charged amino acids.
-It has 8 cysteine residues, 6 of which are involved in intramolecular disulfide bonds while the remaining two function to bind the Fc tailpiece regions of IgA or IgM antibodies, the α chain and μ chain respectively.
+It has eight cysteine residues, six of which are involved in intramolecular disulfide bonds while the remaining two function to bind the Fc tailpiece regions of IgA or IgM antibodies, the α chain and μ chain respectively.
 An N-linked carbohydrate resulting from N-glycosylation is also essential in the protein's incorporation to antibody polymers.

-There is no known protein family with significant homology to the J chain.
+The structures of the J chain in dimeric IgA and pentameric IgM have been experimentally determined via cryo-electron microscopy.
+The J chain proper has an N-terminal wing (NTW) consisting of 4 beta sheets and a short alpha helix and a C-terminal "hairpin" wing (CTW) consisting of a pair of long beta sheets.
+The NTW sheets "cap" the Fc tailpiece by lining up with the beta sheets of its last Ig-like domains and forming intermolecular disulfide bonds.
+The NTW loops and the CTW both reach into the space of the precious Fc domains.
+The CTW also binds PIGR.